Attractions and activities

 There are only a few larger towns in the valley.

 - Zweisimmen is a scenic village with all basic facilities.
-To us, it makes a great base to explore the region.
+It makes a great base to explore the region.

 - Gstaad, not actually in the valley but part of the region, is a well-known town with luxury shops and hotels.
 It’s surrounded by a beautiful winter sports area.